 NEW! foreword by renowned wildlife artist David Shepherd.

-The first edition has sold out, reprints are now available to order.
+The third reprint is now available to order.

 Discounts now availableSubstantial discounts on orders of 3 or more books!
 Try the

 Quick Cost Calculator to compare prices and see what you could save.

 Cheaper ShippingCoupled with the new discounts, you could cut the shipping cost in half and save up to £15 ($30.00 USD) per book.

 Mike Sibley, one of the world's very few professional graphite pencil artists, reveals his in-depth knowledge of drawing gathered over 25 years.
 Artists of all abilities, from novice to professional, will gain invaluable insights and understanding.
 In over 280 pages, Drawing From Line to Life, features methods, techniques, tricks of the trade, tutorials and much more.
 Four concise sections, separated by step-by-step demonstrations, comprehensively detail tools and basic drawing techniques; guidance on how to see in depth, the benefits of using negative space, employing perspective, using light and shade, and advice on working from photographs.
 A series of instructive tutorials explain how to draw ellipses, facial features, reflections, foliage, and a variety of textures.
 The final section follows a drawing, using many of the techniques explained, from conception and preparation through to the step-by-step completion.